This article provides a step-by-step tutorial for a fluid dynamic simulation of a non-return valve.

 a.
 Flow Conditions

 Starting with the flow conditions, one needs to assign a Pressure inlet condition to the inlet as shown below:

 After hitting the ‘+ button’ next to boundary conditions there will pop up a drop-down menu where one can choose between different boundary conditions.

 Lastly, we will assign a Pressure outlet condition with a fixed value of 0 gauge pressure to the outlet.
 This sets the outlet to atmospheric pressure allowing flow to exit freely.

 b.
 Geometry Conditions

-Assign Symmetry conditions to all the surfaces that lie directly on the plane of symmetry.
+Now we will assign symmetry conditions to all the surfaces that lie directly on the plane of symmetry.
 To do this, create a new boundary condition type Symmetry, and select the three surfaces.

 You can also use Result controls to observe the convergence behavior of certain items of interest.
 In this simulation, let’s keep track of the inlet values by setting an Area average result control.
 Please follow the steps below: